d3vilh/vpntv-hardware/imager-configuration/README.md

     > **Note**:  Set desired TimeZone and Keyboard layout.

-    4. Click on the `"WRITE"` button (Step4!) to start SD-CARD formatting and OS installation.:
+    4. Click on the `"WRITE"` (Step4!) button to start SD-CARD formatting and OS installation.:
    <img src="https://github.com/d3vilh/vpntv-hardware/raw/main/Images/Imager-config.0.png" alt="RaspiOS Imager main window" width="600" border="1" />

+    5. When verification process will be completed you will be prompted to remove the SD card from your computer and insert it into your Raspberry Pi.